zinserjan/ts-checker-webpack-plugin/README.md

 Differences to fork-ts-checker-webpack-plugin
 - support of typed CSS-Modules with [typings-for-css-modules-loader](https://github.com/Jimdo/typings-for-css-modules-loader)
 - works well with create-react-app in watch mode cause type checking errors will be forwarded to webpack
-- there is no threading yet (in my tests incremental changes were faster as fork-ts-checker-webpack-plugin)
-- type checks only files processed by webpack
+- checks only files processed by webpack
 - files are cached internally until they will be invalidated by webpack